• hwtproject.k0j@gmail.com

 In this 1704 Lahontam’s Map of Canada, the Ottawa was named at that time as Grande Rivière des Outaouais – The Grande River.
 Its many portages were marked.

-The Native Art in Canada website by Ojibwa authors gives a quick explanation of the men who traveled the river for a living.
+The Native Art in Canada website by Ojibwa authors gives a quick explanation of the men who travelled the river for a living.
 As the pace of the quest for pelts quickened, the romance of the hardy a “coureur des bois” (coureur de bois, wood-runner, or bush-loper, to the English,) is quickly offset with the truth of how tough of body and mind these men had to be.
-Their transition into “voyageurs” in the employ of the trading companies is a story of nation building as a business enterprise.
+Their transition into “voyageurs” in the employ of the trading companies is a story of nation-building as a business enterprise.
 The Ottawa River, also known by the name Grand River, was their highway.

 How was Lake Coulonge named?